Ubiwhere/urban4cast/README.md

   - Time (rennamed as `ds`) (with format yyyy-mm-dd hh:mm:ss);
   - Latitude, Longitude, ID and Value:
     - The ID represents the sensor identifier;
-    - The Value is the sensor's binary result (0, 1).
+    - The Value is the sensor's result.

 After removing all the duplicated results and resorting to GeoPandas, the script should find all the street names of each sensor and add this information to a dictionary.
 Then, apply the dictionary to the initial dataframe and create a second dataframe by defining the **street name**.
 This file works with a pre-defined 10 periods and a frequency of 10 minutes.